Football boots with sock-like extension above the ankle level for added protection and support. the best high top fooball boots.

 - A streamlined soleplate is included in the Nike Phantom Vision Elite DF Firm Ground.
 It is lightweight and flexible with a stiffener bar in the middle for excellent responsiveness.
 The stud pattern is composed of semi-conical and bladed studs for aggressive traction on firm grounds (FG).
 It also features the return of the pivot studs for excellent push-offs.

-The Nike Phantom Vision Elite DF Firm Ground is available in sizes 6 to 13 in men’s version.
-Female players can choose from sizes 7.5 to 14.
+The Nike Phantom Vision Elite DF Firm Ground is available in sizes 4 to 13 in men’s version.
+Female players who want to use this football boot can choose from 7.5 to 14.
 It is narrower than its Magista predecessor.
 WIth the Quadfit mesh, it is recommended for players with narrow to average-sized foot widths.
 Players with wide feet may experience discomfort in wearing this shoe.

 The Nike Phantom Vision Elite DF Firm Ground comes in a three-layer upper construction, namely the inner Quadfit mesh, the Ghost Lacing System, and the Flyknit outer shell.